Certified Model Predictive Control for Switched Evolution Equations using Model Order Reduction: Acknowledgements

 \section{Acknowledgements}

 MK would like to thank Martin Grepl for helpful advice about the a-posteriori error estimation and Behzad Azmi for productive discussion about the non-smooth optimality conditions.
 MK and MM acknowledge funding by the BMBF (grant no.~05M22VSA).
-BU~is funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016.
+The research of BU was mainly conducted while he was affiliated with the University of Stuttgart.
+BU acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and project-ID 258734477 -- SFB 1173.
 MM and BU acknowledge the support of the Stuttgart Center for Simulation Science (SimTech).